Important

 In the first week afterwards, the wound is usually slightly bruised and swollen.

-Contact your GP if you notice any of the following:
+Contact our Trauma and Orthopaedic department if you notice any of the following:

 • noticeable redness or tenderness